JuliaGtk/Gtk4Makie.jl/README.md

 display(screen, scatter(1:4))
 ```
 Here `scatter(1:4)` can be replaced with other Makie plot commands or a function call that returns a `Figure`.

+Version 0.1.4 includes a header bar by default with a save button and a toggle button for GLMakie's DataInspector.
+To leave out the header bar, create a screen using `GTKScreen(false; resolution=(800, 800))`.

 ## Adding other widgets